oVirt/ovirt-site/source/vdsm/supervdsm-service.html.md

 5. Supervdsm server thread killed(not started) before call
     -   A: Connect error, restart
     -   B: Supervdsm restart itself
-    -   C: Supervdsmd restarts, if still doesn't work for 3 reties vdsm call panic and restarts
+    -   C: Service manager restarts Supervdsm.

 6. Vdsm process died
-    -   A: Supervdsm has heart beat for vdsm to kill itself
+    -   A: Supervdsm has heart beat for Vdsm to kill itself
-    -   B: Supervdsm joined vdsm and restart all over
+    -   B: Supervdsm joined Vdsm and restart all over
-    -   C: Nothing.
+    -   C: Service manager restarts Vdsm.

 As we can see from the above, proposal B will involve more complex logic when supervdsm died, vdsm will probe its heart beat or supervdsm should kill vdsm for next time, but vdsm still in the middle of some operations, possible inconsistent situation will happen.
 Proposal C is intuitive, easier, and less complex than both A and B proposals.
 The main odd is that every code update of vdsm we need restart both services, as they both share same code.